Bit Digital Inc. (BTBT) Shares Down Despite Recent Market Volatility

-Bit Digital Inc. (NASDAQ: BTBT)’s stock price has decreased by -2.05 compared to its previous closing price of 1.46.
+Bit Digital Inc. (NASDAQ: BTBT)’s stock price has decreased by -4.55 compared to its previous closing price of 1.54.
+However, the company has seen a 0.68% increase in its stock price over the last five trading sessions.
+The Wall Street Journal reported on 10/28/21 that Shiba Inu Coin, Tesla, Ford, Nokia: What to Watch in the Stock Market Today

 Is It Worth Investing in Bit Digital Inc. (NASDAQ: BTBT) Right Now?

-compared to its average ratio and a 36-month beta value of 5.66.
-Analysts have mixed views on the stock, with 2 analysts rating it as a “buy,” 0 as “overweight,” 0 as “hold,” and 0 as “sell.”
+Additionally, the 36-month beta value for BTBT is 5.68.
+There are mixed opinions on the stock, with 2 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 rating it as “hold,” and 0 rating it as “sell.”

 Sponsored

-The average price point forecasted by analysts for Bit Digital Inc. (BTBT) is $2.50, which is $1.07 above the current market price.
-The public float for BTBT is 75.50M, and currently, short sellers hold a 11.69% ratio of that float.
-The average trading volume of BTBT on March 31, 2023 was 2.35M shares.
+The average price predicted by analysts for BTBT is $2.50, which is $1.03 above the current price.
+The public float for BTBT is 75.50M and currently, short sellers hold a 11.69% ratio of that float.
+The average trading volume of BTBT on April 06, 2023 was 2.40M shares.

 BTBT’s Market Performance

-BTBT stock saw an increase of 0.00% in the past week, with a monthly gain of 12.60% and a quarterly increase of 164.96%.
-The volatility ratio for the week is 8.98%, and the volatility levels for the last 30 days are 9.81% for Bit Digital Inc. (BTBT).
-The simple moving average for the last 20 days is 13.51% for BTBT stock, with a simple moving average of 13.87% for the last 200 days.
+BTBT’s stock has seen a 0.68% increase for the week, with a 26.72% rise in the past month and a 101.37% gain in the past quarter.
+The volatility ratio for the week is 8.15%, and the volatility levels for the past 30 days are at 9.86% for Bit Digital Inc. The simple moving average for the last 20 days is 11.53% for BTBT stock, with a simple moving average of 16.60% for the last 200 days.

 Analysts’ Opinion of BTBT